xXShaneXx/C-/StlLibrary.md

     }
 }
 Explanation:

-std::sort sorts the elements in ascending order.
-You can provide a custom comparison function (in this case, sorting by name alphabetically).
+std::sort sorts the container based on the provided comparison function.
+In this case, it sorts by name alphabetically.
-Transforming Data
+4. Transforming Data
-This algorithm applies a function to each element in the container, transforming it and storing the result in another container.
+This algorithm applies a transformation function to each element of a container.

-Code Example:
+Example:
 cpp
 Copy code
 #include <vector>